How to Measure a Bottle

 Measuring Rectangular or Square Shaped Bottles

-It is recommended that you subtract about 1/8th of an inch for both.
-This will ensure that the label fits properly within the given space during application.
+- It’s recommended that you subtract about 1/8th of an inch from the width and height measurements to better ensure the label fits properly within the surface area when applied.

 Measuring Tapered and Uniquely Shaped Bottles